RubenRuiz411/Work-Day-Schedule/README.md

 - What did you learn?

 To store values in Local Storage and create event listeners with JQuery.
-Also how to set a current date/time with DayJS
+Also how to set a current date/time with DayJS.

 ## Installation